🏆 Top 1% Breed Reference — Updated 2026

 Addison’s disease⚠️ All sizes — breed-wide⚠️ All sizes⚠️ All sizes

 💡 Pro Tip Progressive Retinal Atrophy (PRA) and Addison’s disease affect all poodle sizes equally.
-Before purchasing any poodle puppy, request documentation of OFA health clearances for both parents — including eye certification (CAER), hip certification (for Standards), and patellar evaluation.
+Before buying any poodle puppy, ask for OFA health clearances on both parents — eye certification (CAER), hip certification for Standards, and patellar evaluation across the board.

 Frequently Asked Questions